Ranked & tested

 Verdict#

 For most accountants: Kensington ErgoSoft Wrist Rest — firm gel, durable, right size for a standard desk.
-If your desk fits it and you do heavy keyboard work too, the Gimars extended pad covers both positions and is worth the extra $5.
-The Fellowes Office Suites mousepad is the right swap if you find gel uncomfortable on your wrist — accept the shorter lifespan.
+If your desk fits it and you do heavy keyboard work too, the Gimars extended pad covers both positions and is worth the small upcharge.
+The Fellowes Memory Foam pad is the right swap if you find gel uncomfortable on your wrist — accept the shorter lifespan.
 The 3M Precise is the budget entry if improved sensor tracking is the primary goal.
-Skip any pad with soft foam and a price tag under $10 — they compress in weeks and stop providing elevation.
+Skip any pad with soft foam and a rock-bottom price — they compress in weeks and stop providing elevation.

 Editor's Pick